 Siddham flourished between 600 and 1200, originating somewhere in southern India to write Sanskrit, but spreading along the Silk Road to China, Japan and Korea in the form of Buddhist texts.

-The script is still used today in this highly specific context wherever Shingon and Tendai Buddhism are practised.
+The script is still used today in this highly specific context wherever Shingon and Tendai Buddhism are practiced, and indeed it has spread far further now.
 The Reverend Eijun Bill Eidson explained:

 General Script, Language, and Culture Resources